 How to pass your final exam on anatomy & physiology

 You’re being sneaked up on by final exams.
-Luckily the human body has a repertoire of senses and reflexes to alert us to possible dangers.
-You’re probably already aware of this looming threat through many possible ways - this might not be the first time shapes and strokes of letters, captured in the light, filtered through the aqueous focusing layers of your corneas, anterior chambers, pupils and lenses before finally converging upon the retinas staged at the back of your eyes.
+Luckily, the human body has a repertoire of senses and reflexes to alert us to possible dangers.
+You’re probably already aware of this looming threat through many possible ways.
+This might not be the first time shapes and strokes of letters are captured in the light, are filtered through the aqueous focusing layers of your corneas, anterior chambers, pupils and lenses before finally converging upon the retinas staged at the back of your eyes.
 These retinas are filled with specialised photoreactive rod and cone cells that decode the light into neuronal firing patterns for your temporal lobe to interpret as that one dreaded word: “Exams.”

 Step one: Consider selling your textbooks.